How businesses and organisations can avoid causing pollution from oil and chemical storage, car washing, construction and other activities.

 Install an oil separator

-- car parks larger than 800m2 in area or for 50 or of more car parking spaces
+- car parks larger than 800m2 or for 50 or more parking spaces

-- smaller car parks discharging to a sensitive environment, such as a marsh that has been designated as a nature reserve
+- smaller car parks that discharge to a sensitive environment, such as a marsh that has been designated as a nature reserve

 - vehicle maintenance areas

 The type and class of separator you need will depend on the activity and where the discharge is directed to.

 Oil separators do not work if they are incorrectly sized, not maintained or there’s detergent in the water, for example, from car washing.
 Use an alternative method such as a sealed treatment system, sustainable drainage system or waste removal service if necessary.